luesoad/restaurant-website/README.md

 # RestaurantWebsite

 This website was originally created for the Bootstrap Course of the Hong Kong University of Science and Technology.
-Now I am including angular to the project.
+It is now in progress and has a lot of bugs, since I started including angular to the project.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.